 Faculty Obligations: The following was taken directly from the academic freedom section of the Daemen University Faculty Handbook:

 “Faculty members are citizens, members of a learned profession, and representatives of the college.
 When faculty members speak or write as citizens, they shall be free from institutional censorship or discipline, but their special position in the community imposes special obligations.
 As scholars and educational officers, faculty members should remember that the public may judge their profession and the college by their utterances.
 Hence they should at all times be accurate, should exercise appropriate restraint, should show respect for the opinions of others, and should make every effort to indicate that they are not speaking for the college.”

 Staff and Administration Obligations: The following was taken directly from the conduct section of the Staff and Administrative Handbook:

 “You are an important goodwill ambassador of the college.
 As a member of the campus community, you will come in contact with students, faculty, other employees, parents, alumni and visitors.
-The college is judged by what you say and how you act.”
+The university is judged by what you say and how you act.”

 For more information, relevant to staff and administrative obligations, please review the Computer Resources Use Policy of the Staff and Administrative Handbook.

 Any existing social media account that posts on behalf of Daemen University must share account information and provide administrative rights to the Department of Marketing and Communications through the marketing and digital media specialist position.
 This includes the name of the account administrator(s), email address, phone number, and account affiliation.

 This information will be kept confidential.
 Ancillary account information will only be used in times of emergency, crisis communication efforts, or if the main account administrator leaves their position.